aws/aws-app-mesh-examples/walkthroughs/howto-tls-file-provided/README.md

             CertificateChain: "/keys/ca_1_cert.pem"
 ```

 In this situation, we add a backend default for the Client Policy that instructs Envoy to only allow certificates signed by CA 1 to be accepted.
-If we had a separate backend with a `ClientPolicy` defined for `TLS`, then the default policy would not be applied for `TLS`.

 ```bash
 ./mesh/mesh.sh updateGateway